deeperj/dillinger/Thesis.md

 ### Chapter 3
 #### Perceptron
 * Affine transformations - done
+#### MLP
+* Check that definition of discriminative and generative approach is consistent with chapter 1
 #### DNN
 * We use rectifier non-linearities and thus choose $\sigma(z)=max(z,0)$.
 #### RNN